-The dentists told us that where applicable they discussed smoking, alcohol consumption and diet with patients during appointments.
+The dentists and dental hygienist told us that where applicable they discussed smoking, alcohol consumption and diet with patients during appointments.
 The practice had a selection of dental products for sale and provided health promotion leaflets to help patients with their oral health.